 Whistler was an American artist who lived in London, England, and worked in the Impressionist style of painting.
 When one of Whistler’s paintings, called Nocturne in Black and Gold: The Falling Rocket, an oil on panel painting depicting a fireworks display over the river Thames, made ca. 1875, was criticized by John Ruskin, a prominent art critic, Whistler felt compelled to sue Ruskin for libel in court to defend his work from Ruskin’s attacks against him.

 The court case and ensuing debate that resulted from their disagreements illuminates the differing ideas about the role of art that existed at the beginning of the modern era.

 Read two short summaries of this debate (their contents are very similar):

 - Write out bullet points for two or more major issues or ideas brought up by each man in their side of the debate.
-For each of them, consider what is the role of an artwork?
+For each of them, consider what is the role of an artwork, according to them?
 What is significant about a work of art for each of them?
 What did they believe in or stand for in regards to art?